 You will also find a variety of canes, walking sticks, and walkers, some walkers motorized, and some equipped with laser light to guide steps.
 All of these can help keep seniors moving.

 For those who need even more help, Honda has developed a walk assist device, lightweight motorized equipment that fastens around hips and thighs and guides the stride.
 A prototype has been tested in Japan.
-Another device, the Walkjoy, helps those with peripheral neuropathy, bypassing damaged nerves so that the brain–which still remembers how to walk–can instruct the feet, improving balance and helping users to walk.
+Another device, Walkasins, helps those with peripheral neuropathy; it is a wearable prosthetic device to improve walking and balance and decrease the risk of falling.

 Using the Brain: Mental Fitness